 Monitoring HTTP and network requests gives you insight into how your app is performing and provides data that can help you improve your app.
-To find HTTP and network requests and errors, you can view them in the New Relic Mobile UI or query
+To find HTTP and network requests and errors, you can view them in the Mobile monitoring UI or query

 MobileRequestError events in Insights.

 MobileRequest data is enabled by default for: